Summit, New Jersey Weather

 - What is the coldest month in Summit?

-- January is typically coldest, averaging about 32°F.
+- January is Summit's coldest month, averaging about 29°F.

 - When can I start a vegetable garden in Summit?